Glasgow Film Theatre

 The Glasgow Film Theatre (GFT) is an independent cinema in the city centre of Glasgow.
-GFT is a registered charity.
 It occupies a purpose-built cinema building, first opened in 1939, and now protected as a category B listed building.

 History and architecture

+Predecessor: The Cosmo

 GFT's predecessor, the Cosmo, was Scotland's first arts cinema and only the second purpose-built arthouse in Britain, after the Curzon Mayfair in London.
 Opened on 18 May 1939, it was also the last cinema to be built in Glasgow before the outbreak of WW2.

 The Cosmo arrived at the close of an important decade for British film culture.
 With the advent of sound in film, language became a barrier and popular films from the continent quickly disappeared from British screens.
 In Glasgow, audiences for world cinema were served by the Film Society of Glasgow.
 Founded in 1929, this was the first cultural film group in Scotland, and its growing membership demonstrated a real appetite for foreign-language film in the city.

 In fact, Glaswegians in this period had a healthy appetite for film in general: in 1939, they went to the cinema an average 51 times a year, compared to 35 times for the rest of Scotland, and 21 times in England.
-And they were well-served for cinemas – by the close of the decade, the city could boast 114 in all, with a total seating capacity of more than 175,000.
+In 1939 Glasgow had 114 cinemas, with a total seating capacity of more than 175,000.
 But there was, as yet, no commercial arthouse cinema.